scipy-lectures/scientific-python-lectures/intro/numpy/array_object.rst

 .. topic:: **Exercise: Simple Visualizations**
    :class: green

-   * Plot some simple arrays
+   * Plot some simple arrays.
-   * Try to use both the IPython shell and the notebook, if possible
+   * Try to use both the IPython shell and the notebook, if possible.
-   * Try using the ``gray`` colormap
+   * Try using the ``gray`` colormap.

 .. * **3D plotting**:
 ..